sveltejs/kit/documentation/faq/70-packages.md

 question: How do I fix the error I'm getting trying to include a package?
 ---

-If youre seeing errors like:
+If you're seeing errors like:

 * `[vite] Error when evaluating SSR module /node_modules/....`
 * `ReferenceError: require is not defined`